ronandalton/echo360-downloader/README.md

 6. Paste the URL into the program and press enter.
 7. Lectures will be downloaded into the "output" folder.

+Note: If at any point you get a `403 Client Error`, try downloading the cookies.txt file again.
+You can use the `--skip` option (see below) to restart where you left off if needed.

 ## Usage

 `python3 main.py [URL] [OPTIONS]...`